official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-603. Mr Hoon wrote to Mr Blair on 15 October, seeking a decision that week on whether to tell the US it could assume a UK land contribution in addition to the air, maritime and Special Forces package already offered for planning purposes.195
+603. Mr Hoon wrote to Mr Blair on 15 October, seeking a decision that week on whether to tell the US it could assume a UK land contribution in addition to the air, maritime and Special Forces package already offered for planning purposes.[^195]

-192 Letter Rycroft to Sedwill, 17 October 2002, ‘Iraq: UN Route’.
+[^192]: Letter Rycroft to Sedwill, 17 October 2002, ‘Iraq: UN Route’.
-193 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^193]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-194 Public hearing, 21 January 2011, pages 55‑56.
+[^194]: Public hearing, 21 January 2011, pages 55‑56.
-195 Minute Hoon to Prime Minister, 15 October 2002, ‘Iraq: UK Military Options’.
+[^195]: Minute Hoon to Prime Minister, 15 October 2002, ‘Iraq: UK Military Options’.

 308

-The Report of the Iraq Inquiry604.
-Mr Hoon also sent his minute to Mr Brown, Mr Straw and Sir Andrew Turnbull.
+604. Mr Hoon also sent his minute to Mr Brown, Mr Straw and Sir Andrew Turnbull.

 605. The background to that request, the detailed arguments set out by Mr Hoon, the advice for Mr Straw and the immediate reaction in No.10, are addressed in Section 6.1.